Aesthetic Nurse Moira, Dr Kathryn Hazlehurst and Dr Kyra Drinnan perform Wart Removal at Cheshire Lasers.

 What are Warts?

 Warts are small, rough lumps that often develop on the skin.
-They are commonly found on the hands and feet but can be found anywhere on the skin.
+They are common on the hands and feet but can occur anywhere on the skin.

 Warts vary in appearance depending on where they are on the body and how thick the skin is.
 They can develop in isolation or in clusters and are non-cancerous.